-The Beijing-based company plans to invest in increased oil storage capacity at the Limetree Bay Terminal site on St. Croix’s south shore.
-They are currently assessing the equipment and facilities in anticipation of the possibility of resuming refining at the former HOVENSA site.
+“The Beijing-based company plans to invest in increased oil storage capacity at the Limetree Bay Terminal site on St. Croix’s south shore.
+They are currently assessing the equipment and facilities in anticipation of the possibility of resuming refining at the former HOVENSA site.”

 “There is a commitment to get this in full gear over the next three years,” he said.

-Commissioner of Tourism, Beverly Nicholson-Doty, was a part of the delegation meeting with some prominent companies in the Chinese travel sector.
+Commissioner of Tourism, Beverly Nicholson-Doty, was a part of the ill-fated delegation meeting with some prominent companies in the Chinese travel sector.
 She is also working to develop a relationship with Air China which will begin to attract Chinese tourists to the territory, Mapp reported previously.

-Mapp said that some of the unique amenities that are required by the typical affluent Chinese traveler are luxury robes, slippers, and access to in room noodle service.
+Mapp said that some of the unique amenities that are required by the typical affluent Chinese traveler are luxury robes, slippers, and access to in-room noodle service.

-Gaspard, who is the Chief Operating Officer for Southland Gaming, was among the private sector participants in the trip along with St. Croix Chamber of Commerce President, Kimberly McCollum, who is also the owner of Island Services Group.
+“I think the business community should be very excited about the steps we took in China”, Gaspard said.
+“I know I am.”
+Gaspard, who is the chief operating officer for Southland Gaming, was among the private sector participants in the trip along with St. Croix Chamber of Commerce President, Kimberly McCollum, who is also the owner of Island Services Group.

 “I personally spoke with representatives of Sinopec and Unipec and they are very sincere,” McCollum said.

 McCollum said she was also pleased by Sinopec’s stated commitment to environmental protection at the storage terminal and refinery.